nevesnunes/blog/_posts/2021-10-03-CTF-Writeup---TSG-CTF-2021---2-Reversing-Tasks.markdown

 state = project.factory.entry_state()
 ```

 Before executing these instructions, we need to have the actual **program state at this point in execution**, since we are e.g. reading values from registers and stack.
-Similar to how in software development we make a minimal working test case when we want to isolate logic that causes some bug, here we want to prepare a minimal state so that we can execute the instructions of the flag check like the executable normally would.
-This would be the same case if we instead wanted to do emulation (e.g. with unicorn).
+Similar to how in software development we make a minimal working test case when we want to isolate logic that causes some bug, here we want to prepare a minimal state so that we can execute the instructions of the flag check like the executable normally would[^1].

+[^1]: This would be the same case if we instead wanted to do emulation (e.g. with unicorn).
+Alternatively, a more interactive approach should be possible with [angrgdb](https://github.com/andreafioraldi/angrgdb).

 Also, do we have any state resulting from side-effects (e.g. certain bytes read/written from files)?
 These wouldn't be captured from a debugger.
 In this case, we don't depend on such side-effects.